National Trust – our answer to help care for and protect the land and buildings that help give Great Britain its heritage.

 3. Woolacombe, Devon

-Down in Devon live a variety of sandy beaches and this is just what Woolacombe will offer you, but it’s also a perfect spot for surfing decent waves and rock-pooling.
+Down in Devon, you’ll find a variety of sandy beaches, which is just what Woolacombe will offer you.
+But it’s also a perfect spot for surfing decent waves and rock-pooling.

 With Croyde Bay also nearby, you can take a long walk from Woolacombe to Croyde if you’re a keen hiker.
 Or you can just chill out on the beach at Woolacombe or catch some waves – the choice really is yours.